JohnSnowLabs/spark-nlp/docs/_posts/maziyarpanahi/2021-05-20-distilbert_base_cased_en.md

 ## Description

-This model is a distilled version of the [BERT base model](https://huggingface.co/bert-base-cased).
+This model is a distilled version of the `BERT` base model.
 It was introduced in [this paper](https://arxiv.org/abs/1910.01108).
-The code for the distillation process can be found [here](https://github.com/huggingface/transformers/tree/master/examples/research_projects/distillation).
 This model is cased: it does make a difference between english and English.

 {:.btn-box}
 <button class="button button-orange" disabled>Live Demo</button>